Nearhan/do-challenge/Readme.md

 The default Dockerfile assumes you have go installed correctly.
-This uses the scatch image and produces a very small image because all that is in the container is the compiled go binary
+This uses the scratch image and produces a very small image because all that is in the container is the compiled go binary